Muzzy73/foundation/foundation/www/docs/user/manual/en/education/Attendance/student-attendance.md

 <!-- add-breadcrumbs -->
 # Student Attendance

-Attendance doctype allows you to track and manage attendance of a student in all the days at any time.
+Attendance doctype allows you to track and manage attendance of a student.
 The Attendance module is designed to help teachers easily mark student attendance during class.

 Attendance Records can be created against Student on daily basis.